 Vulnerability of 2FA:

 Hacking has become quite rampant nowadays.
-If someone wants to hack 2FA, they have to gain access to the device used for login or get access to the cookies added in the device during the authentication.
+If someone wants to hack 2FA, they have to gain access to the device used for login or get access to the cookies added to the device during the authentication.

 The hacker can do this by a phishing attack, malware or through a credit card reader skimming.
 Besides, account recovery is also a way to do so.
 It can overcome two-factor authentication and breaks the security.